Straits Exchange Foundation

 Its counterpart in the PRC is the Association for Relations Across the Taiwan Straits (ARATS).

 History

-Due to the complexity of the political and legal status of cross-strait relations and lack of contact between the two sides, the ROC government had to create an intermediary body from the private sector to deal with all cross-strait matters.
+Business and civil activities across Taiwan Strait resumed when the armed conflict between the two side ceased after the end of the Cold War.
+Due to the complexity of the political and legal status of cross-strait relations and lack of contact between the two opposing governments during the conflict, the ROC government had to create an intermediary body from the private sector to deal with cross-strait matters.
 Thus on 9 March 1991, the SEF was formally established with the help of the government and private sector funds.

 At the same time, the PRC government established ARATS.
-The creation of these two offices facilitate a new stage in cross-strait relations after they had been virtually non-existent for almost 50 years after the end of the Chinese civil war in 1949.
+The creation of these two offices facilitate a new stage in cross-strait relations after they had been virtually non-existent for almost 50 years since the establishment of PRC.